Hebrew Alpha-Bet Introduction

 - Hebrew has various pronunciations.

-- Five Hebrew letters have a different form when they appear at the end of words.
+- Five letters have a different form when they appear at the end of words.
+These are called Sofit (So-Feet) letters.

 - Hebrew is a language that you can read without understanding the meaning of words.